zavierboyd/nztravelmate/DevelopersREADME.md

 All functions should be self descriptive, but if there is some part of a function that does not make sense add a comment to explain it.

+## API

+The current API endpoint is: https://open.exchangerate-api.com/v6/latest.
+Go to https://www.exchangerate-api.com to get to the documentation.

+If the endpoint returns a non-zero time_eol_unix then the endpoint needs to be updated before that time.

 ## Testing

 For testing we have access to the Mocha and Chai libraries